 Game Advisors and Line Assistants

 From time to time we have Game Advisors and Line Assistants that use Perth Ultimate League games for training purposes.
-Ideally you will never even notice them.
+Ideally, you will never even notice them.
 Their role is to provide game support only.
-As Ultimate is a self-refereed sport they hold no other role other than to assist and communicate on pitch activities during the game.
+As Ultimate is a self-officiated sport they hold no other role other than to assist and communicate on-pitch activities during the game.
 They use hand signals to echo calls made by players and can be called upon to clarify rules.
 Their advice is NON-BINDING, you do not have to accept any advice they give you however it may assist your team in rules knowledge and make the playing experience better for all.
 They will ALWAYS introduce themselves and clarify their role prior to a game starting.

-Mixed gender, how does it work?
+Mixed-gender, how does it work?

-The minimum uniform standard for league is that all players wear a matching colour t-shirt E.G. if your team elects to be red then BE RED - not shades of light pink to dark pink.
+The minimum uniform standard for the league is that all players wear a matching colour t-shirt E.G. if your team elects to be red then BE RED - not shades of light pink to dark pink.
 It is advised to pack an alternative in your bag just in case.
 Navy blue v black is not always easy to differentiate under lights.
 Shoes are NOT negotiable.
 All players must have appropriate footwear to take part in our league.
 Sneakers are more than adequate however you will notice that many players wear cleats (football/soccer boots) given the game requires you to change direction often and the studs help with this.
 Please note, no metal studs are allowed.